POTUS Impeachment Fans Tweet Watergate’s Hero: Security Guard Frank Wills Foiled Nixon

 ”If there is no accountability, another president will feel free to do as he chooses.
 But the next time there may be no watchman in the night.”

-[Feature Image by Hulton Archive/Getty Images]
+[Featured Image by Hulton Archive/Getty Images]